-• MUS311: Music History I - Early Music through the Baroque Period (4 hours) • MUS312: Music History II - The Classic and Romantic Periods (4 hours)
+• MUS311: Music History I - Classical Antiquity to the Classical Period (4 hours) • MUS312: Music History II - Nineteenth Century to the Present (4 hours)

-Applied Music (7 credits)
+o Applied Music (7 credits)

-o Ensemble (eight semesters in Music 185, 187 or 188) · Four additional credits of music coursework. o Four credits of elective VPA coursework outside of music. • Bachelor of Arts Requirement '''
+• Ensemble (eight semesters in Music 185, 188 or 191)

+• Four credits of elective VPA coursework outside of music.

+• Bachelor of Arts Requirements

+'''

 - Students must take 8 credits in the same modern language (MLL) other than English, this does not include American Sign Language.
-Carroll University will accept a total of 8 transferred credits from another college/university as long as all 8 credits are completed in the same language. - International students who have English as their second language should contact the Registrar concerning the Modern Language requirement. - MAT106 or higher
+Carroll University will accept a total of 8 transferred credits from another college/university as long as all 8 credits are completed in the same language. - International students who have English as their second language should contact the Registrar concerning the Modern Language requirement. - MAT106 or higher - ENG170 - Degree requirements cannot be waived.